krisppurg/dimscord/README.md

  * It is minimalistic and efficient.
  * Nim is a good programming language and I believe that Nim should stand a chance on having an up-to-date good enough discord library.
  * It has REST mode only feature, which isn't cache reliant.
- * The other nim discord library has bunch of issues and it's unmaintained.
+ * The other nim discord library (discordnim) has bunch of issues and it's unmaintained.

  ## FAQ:
  * What is Nim?